Log Buffer #308, A Carnival of the Vanities for DBAs

 Ayman El-Ghazali is talking about SQL agent and the case of the missing job owner.

-Bradley Ball is blogging about Windows 2012 for the DBA Setting Your Server to High Performance.
+Bradley Ball blogs: Windows 2012 for the DBA Setting Your Server to High Performance.

 Marco Tusa is very excited and thrilled to use the latest release of MySQL 5.6 in production.